ella-to/logger/README.md

 # Logger: Context-Aware Logging for Better Insights

 `logger` is an attempt to improve log visualization by embedding parent/child relationships within the logging context, making it easier to trace log flows.
+It is uses `log/slog` package under the hood.

 ## Getting Started